 be content with the church that is doing the best they can.

-There are many good churches in your community.
+There are usually many good Bible-believing churches in a community.
 Trust the Lord to guide you to the fellowship where he wants you, and become faithful there.
 Dont be a church hopper -- bouncing around to one church after another each week.
 God wants you to be submitted to the accountability of spiritual leaders who will help you and even correct you when necessary (Heb.
 13:17), and this isnt possible unless you are rooted somewhere.
 Dont have an neglectful attitude, going to church only when you feel like it.
 Attend faithfully and show up on time.
 Serve your church at least as diligently as you would your employer.
 Remember, the Lord views your attitude toward His church as your attitude toward Him (Matt.
 25:40), so serve the Lord in a way that if He were your employer, you wouldnt get fired.